 Mangoes when eaten, soothes the stomach by lowering the acidity and improving digestion.
 They contain digestive enzymes such as esters, aldehydes, and terpenes which help break down food and improve digestion.

-Mangoes can be used internally and externally for clearing up acne and/or pimple from the skin.
-Apply mango pulp to face for 10 minutes, then rinse to unclog pores.
+Mangoes can be used internally and externally for clearing up acne and/or pimple on the skin.
+Apply mango pulp to the face for 10 minutes, then rinse to unclog pores.
 Vitamin C, in mango, helps in collagen formation, which keeps the skin firm.

 Mangoes provide a rich source of beta carotene (Vitamin A), which has beneficial effects on acne and pimples.
 Mango skin is rich in AHA (alpha-hydroxy acids) and is used to exfoliate and rejuvenate the skin.